Langery/JavaScript-Grocery-shop/Random Number/README.md

 ## Random Number

-The file is about the random number to use Luck Draw.
+The folder is about the random number to use Luck Draw.